pytorch/pytorch/torch/multiprocessing/cuda_multiprocessing.md

 event.set()
 ```

-However, this requires additional memory as well as blocking producer process (and gets overcomplicated in case of multiple consumers and handling various race-conditions).
+However, this requires blocking producer process (and gets overcomplicated in case of multiple consumers and handling various race-conditions).

 Instead, we implement cross-process reference counting for shared CUDA (and HIP) tensors, which will take care of keeping producers memory allocated for entire tensor's life-span.